Constantiner/fun-ctional/README.md

 **Note**.
 The UMD version of package is ES5 compatible but you may need to use [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) with it.

+**Note**.
+Build includes sourcemaps and minified versions of UMD files as well.
+You can find them in your `node_modules` folder.

 ## Documentation
 At this moment the following utilities are available: